AK-Homberger/Water-shut-off/README.md

 - Leakage detection via Ikea ZigBee water detector BADRING
 - Control of the cordless screwdriver via Ikea ZigBee switch TRETAKT
 - Any number of sensors can be integrated
-- Adapter plate for handwheel as 3D printing template (customizable)
+- Adapter plate for handwheel as 3D printing template (customisable)
 - Cardan joint as axis shift compensation
 - Alerts via email and phone call (requires Fritzbox)
 - Control via script in IoBroker on a Raspberry